TonyIvchenko/playground/src/ctscan/README.md

 - Add `--list-losses` to print the supported sweep losses.
 - Add `--list-optimizers` to print the supported sweep optimizers.
 - Add `--list-schedulers` to print the supported sweep schedulers.
+- Add `--list-samplers` to print the supported sweep samplers.
 - Add `--list-metrics` to print the supported sweep metrics.
 - Sweep metric names are validated up front, so typos in `--sort-metric` or `--selection-metric` fail fast.
 - Sweep architecture, loss, and optimizer families are also validated up front before trial planning starts.